 ▶ Class I Off-Street Paths - These are paved multi-use paths within their own alignment separated from streets, often located in open space areas.
 The nearest Class I path is the Miners Ravine Trail, located within the Dry Creek open space area.
-The path is not within the Plan Area but is accessible from three nearby locations: on Douglas Boulevard within Royer or Saugstad Park, on Folsom Road at Linda Drive, and on Harding Boulevard north of Shadow Ridge.
+The path is not within the Plan Area but is accessible from a nearby location off of North Sunrise Avenue north of the Plan Area.
 The Miners Ravine Trail is more than 8 miles long and connects Downtown to the northeastern area of the city at Sierra College Boulevard.
-South of Douglas, the Miners Ravine Trail connects to the planned Dry Creek Greenway East Trail.

-The Miners Ravine Trail at Royer Park.
+The Miners Ravine Trail

 ► Class II On-Street Bike Lanes - Bike lanes are areas within paved streets that are identified by striping and signs for preferential (semi-exclusive) bicycle use.
-Class II bike lanes are typically 5 to 6 feet wide.
-Harding Boulevard contains Class II on-street bike lanes within the Plan Area.
+Class II bike lanes are typically five to six feet wide.
+Douglas Boulevard, Lead Hill Boulevard, and Sierra Gardens Drive contain Class II on-street bike lanes within the Plan Area.

-A cyclist on the existing Class II bike lanes on Harding Boulevard.
+Existing Class II bike lanes on Douglas Boulevard.

-The locations of these bike facilities are shown on Figures 4.1 and 4.2.
-The bicycle facilities on Harding Boulevard provide access to the commercial areas along the roadway, to Miners Ravine Trail, and to additional bicycle facilities on Lead Hill Boulevard (leading out of the Plan Area).
-There are no bicycle lanes on Douglas Boulevard.
-Douglas Boulevard was planned and built prior to 1950, before consideration of on-street bicycle pathways was a common practice.
+The locations of these bike facilities are shown on Figure 4.1.
+The bicycle facilities on Douglas Boulevard provide access to the commercial areas along the roadway and to additional bicycle facilities on Sierra Gardens Drive and Rocky Ridge Drive.
+There are no bicycle lanes on Sunrise and North Sunrise Avenues.
+These roads were largely planned and built before consideration of on-street bicycle pathways was a common practice.
 The existing right-of-way is only wide enough to accommodate the existing travel lanes and four-foot sidewalks.